 The faction play and the betrayals should be one of the strong points of the module but this is undermined by the scripted nature of the interactions.
 Any time the characters interact with one of the Noble Houses they must usually accept some sort of bargain or get thrown in the dungeons.
 The codification of what should be a mostly freeform module is a damned shame.
 There is a GREAT part in the beginning where they go over a small glossary of the vocabulary on Kregen and a section in the beginning where not figuring out the etiquette can get you into trouble but the number of opportunities for some roleplaying are few and far between so it ends up being useless.

 Don’t get me wrong, the module does try to capture the old Sword and Planet vibe with its strange creatures, betrayals, swordfights, secret passages, space princesses statues with gemstones embedded in them, but what could have been a classic is instead buried under the weight of monotony and arbitrary constraints.
 A damn shame.
-I could bitch about the somewhat thematically dissonant inclusion of a Vampire and some shadows or raise my hands in baffled confusion at the existance of clerics on Kregen but at this point why bother?
+I could bitch about the somewhat thematically dissonant inclusion of a Vampire and some Shadows or raise my hands in baffled confusion at the existence of spell-casting clerics on Kregen but at this point why bother?

 Even if you like a hackfest the module is not a good one.
 There are almost no opportunities for a tactical assault on some sort of base or lair.
 It’s just wandering around the city, sword-fighting with guards.
 Lame to the core.
 Even the dungeons are just monsters attacking immediately, boring treasure and some traps.
 No opportunity is given to use the environment or employ some sort of strategy to dispatch the opposition in a better fashion.